software-mansion/protostar/website/docs/tutorials/08-cairo-1-support/01-project-initialization.md

 :::

 #### 2. `lib.cairo`
-It is the root of the module tree of the package. here you can define functions, declare used modules, etc.
+It is the root of the module tree of the package.
+Here you can define functions, declare used modules, etc.

-The default one has only `main` module declaration:
+The default one has only the `main` module declaration:
 ```
 mod main;
 ```
 ### Creating and using a new module

-Suppose we wanted to create a module called `mod1` inside the `src` crate, and use it in tests.
+Suppose we wanted to create a module called `mod1` inside the `src` crate and use it in tests.

-Here are the steps we need to do:
+Here are the steps we need to take:

-1. Create `mod1` directory in `src` crate
+1. Create a `mod1` directory in the `src` crate
 2. Create `mod1.cairo` alongside this directory.
 3. Create your source file inside of `mod1` (i.e. `functions.cairo` or any suitable name).
 Define your code here.
 4. Declare the source file/files in `mod1.cairo`.
-The file contents should look like this (assuming you have `functions.cairo` from previous step):
+The file contents should look like this (assuming you have `functions.cairo` from the previous step):
 ```
 mod functions;
 ```